Urea-formaldehyde: Foam insulation

+Niche

+Other uses include decorative laminates, textiles, paper, foundry sand molds, wrinkle-resistant fabrics, cotton blends, rayon, corduroy, etc. It is also used as wood glue.
+In the wood industry, it is utilized as a thermosetting adhesive to bond wood to create plywood and particleboard.
+UF was commonly used when producing electrical appliances casing (e.g. desk lamps).
+Foams have been used as artificial snow in movies.
+Urea-formaldehyde is widely used in agriculture as a slow-release fertilizer, which release small amounts of the active ingredient over time.
+UF and related amino resins are used include in automobile tires to improve the bonding of rubber, in paper for improving tear strength, and in molding electrical devices, jar caps, etc.

 Formaldehyde emissions

-Agricultural emissions

-Emissions from UF-based fertilizer application have been found to temporarily increase localized atmospheric formaldehyde concentration and contribute to tropospheric ozone.
-Application of UF fertilizers in greenhouses has been found to cause significantly higher air formaldehyde concentrations within the building.
+Emissions from UF-based fertilizer application have been found to temporarily increase localized atmospheric formaldehyde concentration Application of UF fertilizers in greenhouses has been found to cause significantly higher air formaldehyde concentrations within the building.

-Conditions impacting emission levels

 Environmental conditions, such as temperature and humidity, can impact the levels of formaldehyde released from urea-formaldehyde products.
 Exposure to higher humidity and higher temperatures can both significantly increase the amount of formaldehyde emissions from UF products, such as wood-based panel boards.

-Reducing emissions

 Due to concerns of free formaldehyde emissions and environmental pollution from urea-formaldehyde products, there have been effective efforts to lower the formaldehyde content in UF resins.
 A lower molar ratio of formaldehyde decreases the emission of free formaldehyde from UF products.
 There is a significant decrease in formaldehyde emissions from UF-based particleboard from F/U molar ratio of 2.0 to 1.0.
 The German standard for UF resins require the F/U molar ratio to be below 1.2.
 The U.S. NPA standard is an F/U molar ratio below 1.3.

 Health concerns

-Health effects occur when UF-based materials and products release formaldehyde into the air.
-Generally, no health effects from formaldehyde are seen when air concentrations are below 1.0 ppm.
-The onset of respiratory irritation and other health effects, and even increased cancer risk, begin when air concentrations exceed 3.0–5.0 ppm.

 Health concerns led to banning of UFFI in the U.S. state of Massachusetts, and Connecticut in 1981.
 In 1982, the U.S. Consumer Product Safety Commission banned UFFI nationwide, but this ban was reversed in 1983.
 UFFI was banned in Canada in 1980, which remains in effect.